-- on the addmission, academic assessment and other matters affecting the personal affairs of individual students of the university; and
+- on the admission, academic assessment and other matters affecting the personal affairs of individual students of the University

 Publishing reports and minutes

-- Once committee minutes have been agreed by the Chair, they can be circulated to members of the committee.
-'Reserved area business' minutes should be printed on pink paper, the rest on white.
+- Once committee minutes have been agreed by the Chair, they can be circulated to members of the committee

-- Minues of certain commitees (open section only) are published more widely under the university's publication scheme
+Minutes of certain committees (open section only) are published more widely under the University's publication scheme

-- Minutes from the last three years should be avaible on the web.
+Minutes from the last three years should be available on the web

 Retention of committee papers